by: Zank, CEO of Bennett Data Science

 For your first hire, especially if this person will be the sole source of your analytics efforts for an extended period, find an experienced (senior) generalist with relevant experience.
 Someone who:

 - Can explain data science benefits and complexity to non-technical stakeholders

-- Has worked with IT to get and clean data
+- Worked with IT to get and clean data

 - Has experience building/deploying simple machine learning models